 3. Participants will be able to explain the difference of working on the how vs the why.

 This course is intended for all health and mental health providers, dietitians, educators, and researchers interested in the prevention and treatment of eating disorders.

 Relevant Teaching/Learning Methods/Course Materials

 This course is offered via an online format.
 Instructional methods utilized in this course include online reading materials, a video handout, a course quiz, a course satisfaction survey, and a pre-recorded didactic presentation using clinical case studies to link learning to clinical practice.
-An online discussion board is available to encourage collaborative learning by allowing participants to discuss the material, share ideas, and get feedback from other participants.
-(Use of online discussion board is not required for course credit.)
 Additionally, learners are provided with the contact information for the course presenter and course administrator for any questions or concerns related to course content or operation.